PolusAI/nyxus/README.md

 conda install nyxus -c conda-forge
 ```

 Usage is very straightforward.
-Given `intensities` and `labels` folders, Nyxus pairs up intensity-label pairs and extracts features from all of them.
+Given `intensities` and `labels` folders, Nyxus pairs up intensity-label images and extracts features from all of them.
 A summary of the avaialble feature are [listed below](#available-features).

 ```python
 from nyxus import Nyxus